gatsbyjs/gatsby/docs/docs/sourcing-from-forestry.md

 ### Making Changes

-Alright - you're all set to make changes in Netlify CMS and see them as commits in your GitHub repo!
+You can now make changes in your Forestry admin dashboard and see them as commits in your GitHub repo!
 Open the Forestry dashboard on your deployed site at `/admin`, allow access to GitHub when the permissions window pops up (check for blocked pop ups if you don't see it), and try creating and publishing a new blog post.
 Once you've done that, you'll find a new `content/posts` directory in your GitHub repo